bariggs15/Tech_CSharp/README.md

 ### Twenty One Card Game
 This console application involved combining many techniques including loops, enums, inheritance, lambda statement, operators, overloading methods, iterations, etc. to play the game of twenty one.
-This is a snippet of code that is just one of the classes involved:
+This is a snippet of code of just one of the classes involved:

     namespace Casino.TwentyOne
     {